 One of the best things you can do now to save money for your estate is to execute a valid will to ensure that your wishes are carried out in the most appropriate and cost-effective manner.

 Howdy!
-This blog is a companion to the quarterly newsletter, A TEXAS ESTATE OF MIND, and exists to educate – and sometimes entertain – its readership about estate planning and probate, trust and guardianship laws, cases, and issues affecting Texans and anyone who is involved with trust and estate matters in Texas.
+A TEXAS ESTATE OF MIND exists to educate – and sometimes entertain – its readership about estate planning and probate, trust and guardianship laws, cases, and issues affecting Texans and anyone who is involved with trust and estate matters in Texas.
 This space will be filled with tales of famous – and sometimes infamous – trust and estate cases and disputes, thoughts about laws governing estate planning, probate and trusts, and tips for estate planning and the administration of trusts and estates…from a Texas perspective.

 Estate Planning is necessary for the orderly and efficient administration and transfer of your property upon your incapacity or death.
 An estate plan can be designed to discourage litigation about the distribution of your estate, to protect an inheritance from falling into the wrong hands, such as a beneficiary’s creditors or during a divorce, and to preserve a beneficiary’s governmental benefits.